pminina01/readthedocs/Targets.md

 * [RetryingWrapper](RetryingWrapper-target) - Retries in case of write error.
 * [RoundRobinGroup](RoundRobinGroup-target) - Distributes log events to targets in a round-robin fashion.
 * [SplitGroup](SplitGroup-target) - Writes log events to all targets.

+###NLog.Web package
+* [AspNetBufferingWrapper](AspNetBufferingWrapper-target) - Buffers log events for the duration of ASP.NET request and sends them down to the wrapped target at the end of a request.

 #Writing your own target